Optimal Linear Subspace Search: Learning to Construct Fast and High-Quality Schedulers for Diffusion Models: Methodology

 \subsection{Efficiency Analysis}

 We analyze the time complexity of constructing an OLSS scheduler.
 The most time-consuming component is solving the least square problem.
 We need to solve the least square problem $\mathcal O(n)$ times if the path is fixed, and $\mathcal O(n\log \frac{1}{\epsilon}\log T)$ times to perform path optimization, where $\epsilon$ is the absolute error of optimal $D$.
-Empirically, when we use OLSS to improve the efficiency of Stable Diffusion, usually a few minutes of computation on CPU is sufficient to compute the optimal path and solve all the parameters $\{w_{i,j}\}$, after all the required intermediate variables are collected from the complete generation process.
+Empirically, when we use OLSS to improve the efficiency of Stable Diffusion, usually a few minutes of computation on the CPU is sufficient to compute the optimal path and solve all the parameters $\{w_{i,j}\}$ after all the required intermediate variables are collected from the complete generation process.
+In the inference phase, the computation on schedulers is negligible compared to the computation on the models.
+The total time consumed of generating an image is in direct proportion to the number of steps.